Research

 Evolution of olfactory circuits in drosophilids

 Neuroscientists, including myself, strive to learn the general principles on how the brain works, often using model organisms.
-However, use of a single model organism hinders the understanding of the rationale behind the circuit design (“Why is it designed that way?”) and the evolvability of circuit functions (“What twists can make the animal behave in a different but meaningful way?”).
+However, model organisms are distantly related to each other as well as to humans, making it difficult to translate perspectives across species.
 I believe that comparative, cross-species approaches to elucidate how nervous systems adapt to confer animals with unique behaviors will be an effective complementary way to extract general principles of brain organization and function.

 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 836783.